facundopossee/e3-challenge/README.md

 ## Tools

-Made with Vue.js and Deploy with Vercel
+Made with Vue.js and deploy with Vercel